umarKartoev/umarKartoev/README.md

 ## About me:
 <table><tr><td valign="top" width="50%">
-My name is Umar I'm a data scientist.
+My name is Umar, I'm 21 y.o.

-- 🌱 I’m currently learning ML.
+- 🌱 I’m currently learning ML and DS.

-- 🧑‍🎓 I study at the Faculty of Physics and Mathematics in INGGU.
+- 🧑‍🎓 I study at the Faculty of Physics and Mathematics at the Ingush State University.

 - ⚡ In free time, I do various projects and solve problems.